dentarg/auth0-blog/_posts/2017-05-13-angular-testing-in-depth-components.markdown

 The test focuses on the method that is called when the form is submitted.
 It only passes the given email and password to the `EventEmitter` after destructuring the input object.
-We don't have to pass Jasmine's asynchronous `done` callback to the testcase, because the `EventEmitter` acts synchronously.
+We don't have to pass Jasmine's asynchronous `done` callback to the testcase because the `EventEmitter` acts synchronously.

 Isolated tests are good when you want to focus on the component's logic.
-Besides focus these tests have way better speed than any other solution.
+These tests are also much faster than any other solution.
-The only downside is that it won't detect errors in the template nor check the interactions with other components.
+The only downsides are that it won't detect errors in the template nor check the interactions with other components.

 ### Shallow tests

-If we want to detect errors also inside the template, but still focus on a single component, shallow tests are the way to go.
+If we also want to detect errors inside the template, but still focus on a single component, shallow tests are the way to go.
 The key difference compared to isolated tests is that here the component is compiled.

-Inside the `beforeEach` block the component class moves to the `declarations` property instead of `providers`.
+Inside the `beforeEach` block, the component class moves to the `declarations` property instead of `providers`.
 Before we can create an instance of the component, it has to be compiled.
 The `compileComponents` method does the task asynchronously.
-It can't be synchronous, because templates and styles can be referenced with relative urls and the fetching of these resources are asynchronous by nature.
+It can't be synchronous, because templates and styles can be referenced with relative urls and the fetching of these resources is asynchronous by nature.
 We have to wait for these tasks to complete.
 We can do the waiting with the `async` helper function.
-In the background `async` creates a new zone and waits until every asynchronous operation is finished within that zone.
+In the background, `async` creates a new zone and waits until every asynchronous operation is finished within that zone.
-This we don't have to fiddle with Jasmine's `done` callback.
+This way, we don't have to fiddle with Jasmine's `done` callback.

 ```typescript
 describe('Shallow', () => {